bobuk/ubase/README.md

 Method `init_db` has three main parameters:
  - `filename`: full database filename.
 You can use `:memory:` for an in-memory database, as always with sqlite3.
- - `defaults`: dictionary with default values which must be prefilled in newly created database.
-Note that default values will not be rewritten if keys were already created in the database before.
+ - `defaults`: dictionary with default values which developer must prefill in newly created database.
+Note that uBase will not rewrite default values if you already created keys in the database before.
- - `features`: additional 'flags' what can be used for matching and selection.
-Contains the dictionary of features and default values of that.
-Be carefull, currently only strings, integers and boolean values for values supported`
+ - `features`: additional 'flags' that can be used for matching and selection.
+It contains the dictionary of features and default values of that.
+Be careful, only strings, integers, and boolean values for values currently supported.
- - `ignore_existing`: don't raise exception, if database is already exists.
+ - `ignore_existing`: don't raise an exception if the database already exists.
 True by default.

  `uBase.get` is more or less equivalent of `dict.get`, two arguments:
  - `key`: must be string or integer.
  - `default`: value which is returned if `key` is not found.

  `uBase.put` used to put any value to a key.
-If a key is not in the database it will be created otherwise the new value will be set to the key
+If a key is not in the database, it will be created.
+Otherwise, the new value will be set to the key
  - `key`: string or integer
  - `value`: must be any serializable data type, like `int`, `str`, `dict` or `list` of these types accordingly.

- Any other parameters used as features which need to be stored with this record.
-You can skip `value` and use it as `uBase.put(key, feature=value)` if you need only to update some features for existing value.
+ Any other parameters are used as features, which need to be stored with this record.
+You can skip `value` and use it as `uBase.put(key, feature=value)` if you need only to update some features for the existing value.

- `uBase.delete` is obviously to delete unneded data from database.
+ `uBase.delete` is obviously to delete unneeded data from the database.
 The only argument is the `key`.

- `ubase.features` is used to get features of existing key.
-The only argument is a `key` and returned value is a `uBaseFeature` i.e. simple facade for `dict` where name of features can be used as simple attribute.
+ `ubase.features` is used to get features of the existing key.
+The only argument is a `key` and the returned value is a `uBaseFeature`, i.e., simple facade for `dict` where the name of features can be used as a simple attribute.

  ```python-console
  >>> await DB.put("test", "value", readed = True)